Customer success is evolving rapidly and is quickly taking on revenue ownership.

 Will it replace sales or marketing?

-To find out, I decided to talk to Chris Dishman, SVP of Customer Success at Totango Catalyst.
+We spoke with Chris Dishman, SVP of Customer Success at Totango Catalyst.

 Customer success is still in many companies a reactive department, and is often ill-equipped for the expectations of the new revenue organisation.

-Yes, you read that right: CS is fully part of the modern revenue organisation.
+It is clear: CS is fully part of the modern revenue organisation.

 This evolution has only recently accelerated for various reasons – let’s call them the 4Cs: